AlfredLop/sinch_assesment/README.md

 - Partition by date was added only to the orders table. (order_status could have too)
 - Because of this orderdate field has to be DATE type for the partition to work.
 - Indexes were added to columns with JOIN potential to other tables, or potential with alot of queries.
-- Uploads are done on a streaming fashion, reading line 1 by 1 and inserting to db in chunks of 10000, that can be adjusted based on need.
+- Uploads are done streaming the file, line by line and inserting to db in chunks of 10000, this makes it extremely memory efficient and suitable for large file ingestion.

 ## Future enhacements
 - Extraction from SFTP, API, Other systems or databases into S3.